- Email: Jonathan.Beckerman@lewisbrisbois.com

 - Fax: 954.728.1282

-Jonathan A. Beckerman is a partner in the Fort Lauderdale office of Lewis Brisbois and a member of the Labor & Employment Practice.
+Jonathan A. Beckerman is a partner in the Fort Lauderdale and Tampa offices of Lewis Brisbois and a member of the Labor & Employment Practice.

 A go-to resource in complex employment matters, Jonathan A. Beckerman leverages his legal experience and deep subject matter knowledge to achieve successful results on behalf of management-side clients.
 His proactive counsel helps employers identify and mitigate workforce risks, particularly for companies in the hospitality, retail, construction, manufacturing and health/wellness sectors.

 Jonathan is a tenacious federal and state court litigator known for his thorough understanding of intricate employment issues, including:

 - Wrongful termination

 He also regularly interacts with state and federal agencies, such as the U.S. Department of Labor and the Equal Employment Opportunity Commission (EEOC), defending his client’s interests at every stage of the complaint/charge process – from investigations and negotiations to fact-finding conferences and administrative hearings.